Local GOP condemn violence, don't blame Trump

 As for Wednesday’s protest, Lavin said citizens “have a right to be heard, ... to peacefully assemble and speak freely” but that right “cannot be allowed to undermined or highjacked by a few who seek permanent unrest and have ulterior motives.”

+Kraniak also indicated his agreement with Trump that the Nov.
+3 election result shouldn't be trusted.

+"I'm surely not going to trust elections in the future," he said.
+"If you are a journalist, go and find the truth and the whole truth — that's your job.
+But speaking for the citizens I have spoken to, we have lost all faith in Capitol Hill."

-If there is a positive from what happened Wednesday, it’s that it may show Americans “the dangerous level that the rhetoric has escalated” and convince people to do something to change it, he said.
+Lavin said if there is a positive from what happened Wednesday, it’s that it may show Americans “the dangerous level that the rhetoric has escalated” and convince people to do something to change it.

 “It may be good to put the fear of God in people so that they may understand that there are consequences to not setting down at the table together and working through the issues with those on the ‘other’ side,” he said.
 “There are consequences to the continued demonization of those here in our own community.”